bryanrscott/SB-Sample/training/session5/README.md

 Walk through sollic_vessels migration

 Demo conversion.
 Copy existing migration, rename file, rename class, minimise table, adjust tablename and then add in the columns.
+An easy way to get all the column names and types is to use the script

 php artisan migrate:refresh --seed